AdaCore/aws/readme.txt

    There is nothing to do if AWS is installed together with the compiler as gnatmake and gprbuild will look for projects files into this new location.

-   SOAP.Message.XML.Load_Payload has now two versions one with a String and one with an Unbounded_String.
+ * SOAP.Message.XML.Load_Payload has now two versions one with a String and one with an Unbounded_String.
 This can introduce some incompatibilities and could require a type qualification.

+ * MIME_Types is now a per-process configuration option.
+This means that the calls to AWS.Config.MIME_Types and AWS.Config.Set.MIME_Types must be adjusted by removing the configuration object as first parameter.

 Obsolescent features
 --------------------